Azure/azure-quickstart-templates/101-vm-ubuntu-18.04-lts/README.md

 ## Parameters
 - **adminUsername:** Usernames can be a maximum of 20 characters in length and cannot end in a period (".").
 - **adminPassword:** Complex password for your Virtual Machine.
 For more information about use this [link:](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/faq#what-are-the-password-requirements-when-creating-a-vm)
 - **vmName:** The name of you Virtual Machine.
 Keep in mind that the Virtual Machine Name is key for you to deploy multiple resources at the same group.
 It will come with a default value, but you can change it when deploying your resource.
+Also know that the maximum characters allowed are 15.

 If you are new to Azure virtual machines, see: